go-goyave/goyave/docs_src/src/guide/advanced/authentication.md

 #### auth.ConfigBasicAuth

 Create a new authenticator middleware for config-based Basic authentication.
 On auth success, the request user is set to a `auth.BasicUser`.
-The user is authenticated if the `authUsername` and `authPassword` config entries match the request's Authorization header.
+The user is authenticated if the `auth.basic.username` and `auth.basic.password` config entries match the request's Authorization header.

 | Parameters | Return              |
 |------------|---------------------|